WHY ARE RELATIONSHIPS SO IMPORTANT TO US?

 My relationship with my dad is very open and at times emotional.
 My relationship with my mom is very instructional and direct.

-I do not like being the center of attention I typically will stand back and observe and figure out where I would most likely be comfortable and usually spend know the rest of my time in that comfortable spot.
+I do not like being the centre of attention I typically will stand back and observe and figure out where I would most likely be comfortable and usually spend know the rest of my time in that comfortable spot.

 I like to spend my free time thinking of ways to bless other people and make them smile.”